 School Year Update

-As we begin preparations for the 2016/2017 school year, we give thanks to God for yet another successful year at St. Patrick School.
-We have much for which to be thankful:
+We give thanks to God for yet another successful year at St. Patrick School and have much for which to be thankful:

 - Father Michael remains our greatest supporter.
 His efforts to view the school as part of the parish family continues to grow and strengthen.
 The parish supports our school as an integral part of its mission.